Afro-Brazilian feminism: Sexual Tourism

-Due to the abolition process with no minimum humanitarian base, the image of Afro-Brazilian-Woman is often linked to prostitution, and this was accentuated even more in the years of military dictatorship (De Politica Politica), where the image of a country of marvels was sold as treats for foreigners.
+Due to the abolition process with no minimum humanitarian base, the image of Afro-Brazilian women is often linked to prostitution, and this was accentuated even more in the years of military dictatorship (De Politica Politica), where the image of a country of marvels was sold as treats for foreigners.

 Temer Presidency

 Temer is determined to cut back on spending for health care, education, social programs, and "cap minimum wage increase", policies that directly harm Afro-Brazilians and the poor.
 Temer's actions are in direct opposition to the political allies that Afro-Brazilians found during the Lula and Rousseff administrations.
 Under Lula and Rousseff, Afro-Brazilians received state help to get out of poverty and received university aid though affirmative action policies.
 Temer has downsized Brazil's ministry of racial equality, negatively impacting affirmative action, black history education programs, and anti-racism education initiatives.
-Additionally, despite high rates of violence towards Afro-Brazilians by authorities, proposals set by Temer's predecessor Dilma Rousseff to decrease homicides through targeted police training and monitoring have been discarded by the Temer administration.
+Additionally, despite high rates of violence towards Afro-Brazilians by authorities, policies set by Temer's predecessor Dilma Rousseff to decrease homicides through targeted police training and monitoring have been discarded.